 This Is Something I Had To Go Through, James Davis

 This Is Something I Had To Go Through is hopeful.
-It is made more beautiful by the weather.
+It is made more beautiful by the seasons.
 It sits in nature, the definitive place of through and knowing and ebb and flow.
 It welcomes everyone, in all our throughness, to rest for a second and then keep walking.
 There is hope in through.

 About Katie